Last updated on January 10th, 2026 at 03:54 pm

 What are Grubs?

 Grubs are ugly white worms with a brown-tipped head.
 About the size of a thumb.
-They eat the root system of many plants including roses.
-These worms are embedded in the soil so spraying will not do the trick.
+They eat the root systems of many plants, including roses.
+These worms are embedded in the soil, so spraying will not do the trick.
 They love lawns and rose roots.

 Grubs are the larvae of Japanese beetles.
 Use a good grub control product and apply it to the base of the plant.
 We recommend Bayer Advanced Grub Control ™ – ask for it at your local nursery.